Contact

 • Jointly owned assets

-Only after any necessary tax on inheritance has been paid can an estate’s assets be distributed to the requisite beneficiaries, so it is vital that you pay this tax as soon as possible to release the estate into your possession and prevent it from being claimed by the government.
+Only after any necessary tax on inheritance has been paid can an estate’s assets be distributed to the requisite beneficiaries.
+It is vital that this tax is paid as soon as possible to release the estate into your possession and prevent it from being claimed by the government.

 Who Pays Inheritance Tax?